thenexthub/Codira/docs/proposals/archive/ProgramStructureAndCompilationModel.rst

 Here is a moderately complicated example of a library::

   mylib/
-  mylib.swift
+  mylib.code
-  a.swift
+  a.code
-  b.swift
+  b.code
   UserManual.html
   subdir/
-  c.swift
+  c.code
-  d.swift
+  d.code
   e.png

-mylib.swift tells the compiler about your sub directories, resources, how to process them, where to put them, etc. After compiling it you'd keep your source files and get::
+mylib.code tells the compiler about your sub directories, resources, how to process them, where to put them, etc. After compiling it you'd keep your source files and get::